patlockley/WordPress-Timed_Posts/readme.txt

 === Plugin Name ===
 Contributors: pgogy
-Tags: comic book, comic, kapow
+Tags: interaction, timed, post, release
 Requires at least: 3.0.0
 Tested up to: 3.5
 Stable tag: 0.1

-Allows a user to add comic book like exclamations to their posts.
+Allows a user to release parts of a post at various times.

 == Description ==

-Allows a user to add comic book like exclamations to their posts.
-This shortcode allows colors, size and words to be specified before inserted into the post.

-A simple editor window allows you to use drop down selectors to do this.

-Komikah font used in this plugin by Larry Yerkes http://wolfbainx.deviantart.com/ JS Color is © 2008-2012 Jan Odvárko - licensed as LGPL
+Allows a user to release parts of a post at various times.

 == Installation ==